-12+ Take my word for it: the best object in the night sky is the Moon.
+12+ If you ask me, the Moon is the best object in the night sky.
 And you don't need an expensive telescope to observe it.
 A pair of binoculars does the trick.
 I'm looking at the Moon now, leaning against a wall to steady my hands, and it's a beautiful sight.
 No wonder it inspires poets and lovers.

 Mind you, I'm no poet.
 I find all that rhyming guff too flowery, and as for the non-rhyming stuff, I don't get it.
 That may explain my career in banking and finance.
-I was better at Maths than English at school.
+I was better at Maths at school than English.

 I'm not a lover, either, not since my last divorce.
 Thankfully, our separation was more amicable than my first wife, who took me to the cleaners.
 I'm retired now, but I earned big bucks back then, and because she'd stayed home and raised the kids, the judge thought it was a fair settlement.

-The 64,000 dollar question I have for that judge is how would he feel losing his house, car and boat and only seeing his kids and the family dog once a month?
+The 64,000-dollar question I have for that judge is how he would feel about losing his house, car, and boat and only seeing his kids and the family dog once a month.

-I close my eyes and take a deep breath.
+I close my eyes and take a deep, calming breath.
 Although I'm momentarily blind, I can still see the Moon's bright image on the back of my eyelids.

 My second wife and I tried counselling before we finally called it quits.
-The counsellor said I had "unresolved emotions" from my first marriage, "unexpressed pent-up anger".
-Honestly, the guff counsellors spout is almost as bad as poets.
+The counsellor said I had "unresolved emotions" from my first marriage, principally "unexpressed pent-up anger".
+Honestly, the guff counsellors spout is as bad as poetry.

 The wind is picking up, and I regret not wearing a warmer vest.
 But it's a quarter Moon, the best time to view its features, so I tense my muscles to stop shivering and adjust the binoculars.

 My first marriage lasted fifteen years, my second ten.
-I sometimes reflect on how things might have turned out if I'd met my second wife first.
-We were more companionable.
-But then, we were also older, there was less passion, and we had no kids.
+Sometimes, I reflect on how things might have turned out if I'd met my second wife first.
+We were better companions.
+But then, we were also older, with less passion in our relationship and no kids.

 I don't see the kids much nowadays.
-They've grown up and have their own lives, and the last I heard, I'll be a granddad again soon.
-The kids never warmed to my second wife, though they didn't seem to mind it when their mum remarried.
+They've grown up and have their own lives, and last I heard, I'll be a granddad again soon.
+The kids never warmed to my second wife, though they seemed happy when their mum remarried.
 Perhaps they have "unresolved emotions" about me, too.

 Confession time: I was unfaithful to my first wife.
 I don't know how the kids found out, but the divorce was messy, and everyone blamed me for it.
-Perhaps the judge was right, and the counsellor.
+Perhaps the judge was right … and the counsellor.
 I wasn't unfaithful to my second wife.
-I'd just "forgotten how to love", or so the counsellor said.
+It was the opposite.
+I'd "forgotten how to love", so the counsellor said.

 LOVE WRITING?